FAQ's

 Q: What is the Codezero Serve?

 A: Codezero’s Serve function allows developers to run a service locally on their machine and make it appear as if it's deployed within the Kubernetes cluster.
-This is achieved by serving a "local variant" of the service.
+This is achieved by serving a local "Variant" of the service.
 When a local variant is served, Codezero manages traffic routing so that specific requests can be directed to the developer's local service instance instead of the in-cluster version, enabling testing of local changes without requiring a full deployment to the cluster.
 For more details, check out Serve: What's Happening Under the Hood

 Q: What is the Codezero Space Agent?